Collaborating to ‘scale up’ stem cell technology

 Kaunas added, “By coating these porous scaffolds with our biomatrix, we are providing an environment that coaxes stem cells to more rapidly heal bone.”

-Next, Gregory is the lead investigator on a finalist in the X-Grants competition that, if funded, will further this technology.
+Next, Gregory is the lead investigator, with Kaunas a collaborator, on the X-grant award that will further this technology.
 The goal of that research is to establish a scalable way to produce cells for treating disease or healing injuries.

 That scalable part of the equation is necessary for treatments to be helpful for an entire population.
 “In Europe, the use of adult mesenchymal stem cells is becoming standard treatment for certain autoimmune disorders, but there are only a few facilities that make these cells,” Gregory said.
 “Patients who need it can’t get it, so training people to start an industry is key.”
 He and Kaunas are working on that training portion as well, speaking with industry leaders to identify jobs that need qualified people and setting up training programs to get people ready for these positions.